Let’s face it: there’s no way to promote your brand on social media in April.

 After this post, your social media success will be no April fools’ joke!

-Related: Looking for marketing ideas that are fit for the whole year?
-Look no further than our free 2022 marketing calendar that’s filled with ideas, tips, and trends for every month of the year.
+Related: Looking for marketing ideas beyond April social media holidays?
+Look no further than our free 2023 marketing calendar that’s filled with ideas, tips, and trends for every month of the year.

 Tips for your April social media calendar